Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- save/load rulers in BBM
 	- save/load in LDraw
 	- snapping for rulers on grid and brick
+- [target 1.8] REFACTORING (Alban): Move the display of connection point and watermark in the View menu + add the display of the hull
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the options and context menu)